doordoorrr/amazon-SDE-FTE-interview-prep/Data Structures & Algorithms.md

 ------
+# RESOURCES:
+- Striver's SDE sheet and video tutorials on trees, graphs

 You should also know some of the languages’ nuances, such as how memory management works, or the most commonly used collections, libraries, etc.